gmac/schema-stitching-handbook/curating-descriptions-and-fields/README.md

 });
 ```

-There are many ways this basic formula can be adapted to an organization's specific needs.

 ### Filtering public fields

 The last step in composing a clean and elegant gateway schema is to remove internal implementation details that should not be made available to the general public.
 This is quite simple using `filterSchema` and `pruneSchema` helpers from GraphQL Tools utils: